mogstak/BoolinBot/README.md

-## Telegram Emojipasta Bot
+# Telegram Emojipasta Bot

----

 A Telegram bot to automatically insert emojis between words.
 When the bot is tagged in any message, it will convert that message into an emojipasta.
-Live at @emoji_pasta_bot
+Live at **[@emoji_pasta_bot](https://t.me/emoji_pasta_bot)**

 Credits to [Kevinpgalligan](https://github.com/Kevinpgalligan/EmojipastaBot) for the emoji mappings.